queried for

 queryTarget

-If you want to find a target nested inside a parent element, use queryTarget
+If you want to find a target nested inside a parent element, use queryTarget in the query.

-the class add-new-item
+the class add-new-item.